romainbessugesmeusy/ai-essay/content/essay/chapter3-error.md

 What would it mean to grant control to end-users?
 One possible method is through composable embeddings.
 This approach involves developing separate embeddings that can be activated and combined at runtime, rather than depending on a singular, fixed embedding.
 This would enable users to fine-tune the AI's behavior on the go by choosing the concepts and context pertinent to their requirements.
 For instance, a foundational embedding could be trained on dictionaries, encyclopedias, and other lexical resources.
 Users could then activate supplementary embeddings, such as medical, legal, or religious dictionaries.
 This approach allows for adaptability by letting users select relevant concepts and context, and even offers the opportunity to assign weight to different embeddings.
 This could prioritize specific information sources over others, utilizing a user interface as straightforward as a drag-and-drop editor and a few toggles.

 In conclusion, embracing errors as a path to more advanced AI cognition can contribute to the development of more robust, adaptive, and personalized AI systems.
 Establishing a clear contract between the user and the AI system, outlining the boundaries of the AI's improvisation, can help users understand the AI's limitations and make informed decisions about the AI's behavior.
 This approach ensures that AI systems can still engage in creative learning experiences without compromising user expectations or desired outcomes.
 Encouraging a transparent, interactive partnership between AI systems and their users leads to more innovative and accurate insights, ultimately enhancing the shared understanding of the world.

-References:

-[^1^]: Darwin, C. (1859).
-On the Origin of Species by Means of Natural Selection, or the Preservation of Favoured Races in the Struggle for Life.
-John Murray.

-[^2^]: Popper, K. (1963).
-Conjectures and Refutations: The Growth of Scientific Knowledge.
-Routledge.

-[^3^]: Kahneman, D. (2011).
-Thinking, Fast and Slow.
-Farrar, Straus and Giroux.

 ---